Impeding Breathing or Circulation Domestic Violence

 Under Texas assault law, if a person assaults someone that is a family member, dating partner, or a “household” member the assault charge is a Third Degree Felony if the person accused of assault is said to have intentionally, knowingly, or recklessly impeded the normal breathing or circulation of the blood by applying pressure to a person’s throat or neck or by blocking the person’s nose or mouth.
 Allegation of this nature can include putting someone in a “headlock,” putting your hands around someone’s throat, putting a bag over someone’s head, or a variety of different ways.

 Sometimes these cases are difficult because they are “he said, she said” cases, so you’re left with trying to prove you DIDN’T do it.
 However, in other cases there may be photos of marks on a person’s neck.
 Assault family violence in Texas is very serious charges, especially if it is an accusation of choking.
 Regardless of the facts of a choking assault family violence case, you need a skilled and aggressive assault defense lawyer to work on your case.
+We have extensive experience in defending these “Impeding Breathing” cases.
+You can schedule an appointment at our Fort Worth law office by calling 817-810-9395.

 Texas Penal Code Assault Family Violence – Choking

 The assault section of the Texas Penal Code can be a confusing, because it lays out the general way a person can commit an assault and then breaks down different ways an assault charge can be enhanced.
 Texas Penal Code Section 22.01(b)(2)(B) contains the enhancement for assault family violence by choking or impeding breathing.
 It increases the punishment of an assault family violence charge from a Class A Misdemeanor to a Third Degree Felony.
+To better understand the possible extent of your assault charge you need to speak with an experienced criminal defense attorney at Cofer Law.

 The Texas Penal Code Section 12.34 contains the punishment range for a Third Degree Assault Family Violence charge.
 If a person is found guilty of a third degree assault they shall be punished by imprisonment in the Texas Department of Criminal Justice for any term of not more than 10 years or less than 2 years.
 Additionally, a person found guilty of a third degree domestic violence charge may be required to pay a fine of up to $10,000.
 Repeat and habitual offender enhancements in Texas Penal Code Section 12.42 apply.
 Along with, probation eligibility laws contained in the Texas Code of Criminal Procedure Article 42.12.
 You need to consult with a skilled assault family violence defense attorney to under the full range of punishment in a Texas domestic violence charge.